mnot/I-D/dnsop-onion-tld/draft.md

 controlling authorities with regards to routing and service publication, .onion names cannot be registered, assigned, transferred or revoked.
-"Ownership" of a .onion name is derived solely from control of a public/private key pair which corresponds to the algorithmic derivation of the name according to the rules of the Tor network.
+"Ownership" of a .onion name is derived solely from control of a public/private key pair which corresponds to the algorithmic derivation of the name.

 Users must take special precautions to ensure that the .onion name they are communicating with is correct, as attackers may be able to find keys which